Caramel Apple Scones are the most delicious scones recipe. They are apple scones drizzled with caramel icing.

-I’ve included a short video showing you how to make these scones.
-You’ll find it near the recipe at the end of this post.
-Then you can print out the complete recipe to make these at home!
+Watch the video showing you how to make these scones, then scroll to the bottom of this post to print out the complete recipe to make these at home!

 Caramel apples aren’t a big deal in my house for a few very-good-reasons.
 Personally, I can’t seem to get behind the idea that biting into a round and sticky surface is somehow going to work out all right.
 My son isn’t allowed to bite into anything hard with his front teeth since he knocked part of his tooth out with a baseball bat last year.
 The caramel would latch onto that temporary tooth and suck it right out of his mouth.
 And my husband just isn’t into getting messy at all.

 I had to compromise with a fall caramel apple treat that would please everyone in my house- these Caramel Apple Scones.
 They are a tender scone flanked with fresh cinnamon apples, and there’s a caramel icing drizzled generously on top.

 - white sugar, brown sugar and powdered sugar

 - baking powder, baking soda, cinnamon and vanilla extract

 First things first: prepare the apples.
 You’ll chop them up finely for these scones.
 Cook them in a hot skillet with a little butter until they are softened, mix in the cinnamon, and let them cool.

 Next: prepare the scone dough.
 Mix flour, sugar, baking powder, and baking soda.

 Add cold chunks of butter and mix it again…